-The majority of the properties in our portfolio were constructed long before the advent of modern environmental and energy efficiency standards.
-It would be neither practically nor economically feasible to embark on a complete upgrade to modern standards.
-However, we do take the opportunities which arise each year when we undertake programmes of repair and refurbishment to improve the energy efficiency of our buildings and the plant therein.
+So far as concerns the majority of our portfolio, which consists of properties constructed before the advent of modern environmental standards, it would be neither practically nor economically feasible to embark on a complete upgrade to meet modern requirements.
+However, we do take the opportunities which arise each year when undertaking programmes of repair and refurbishment to improve the energy efficiency of our buildings and the plant therein.